Concerto Grosso No. 1 (Schnittke): Music

 Schnittke builds his Concerto Grosso No. 1 on the Baroque idea of intensive dialogue between the orchestra and soloists.
 The instrumentation featuring two solo violins against a relatively small string section and harpsichord compares well to the Baroque concerto grossos of Corelli and others.
 But according to some scholars it was never Schnittke's intention to write a ‘real’ concerto grosso or a pastiche, rather to make his commentary on the idea of a Baroque concerto grosso.

 The piece is representative of polystylism and the use of quotations which Schnittke employed during this period.
 Schnittke addressed the issue of combining different styles in the program notes to the Viennese audience in 1977:

 I dream of the Utopia of a united style, where fragments of ‘U’ (Unterhaltung) [entertaining] and ‘E’ (Ernst) [serious] are not used for comic effect but seriously represent multi-faceted musical reality.
 That’s why I’ve decided to put together some fragments from my cartoon film music: a joyful childeren’s chorus, a nostalgic atonal serenade, a piece of hundred-percent-guaranteed Correlli (Made in the USSR), and finally, my grandmother’s favourite tango played by my great-grandmother on a harpsichord.
 I am sure all these themes go together very well, and I use them absolutely seriously.

 Schnittke's desire is first and foremost to combine apparently irreconcilable idioms, in his case 'popular' (or 'banal') styles like tangos with serious styles like atonal music and quasi-Baroque music.
 Because he does not think that a synthesis of popular and classical styles is possible, he calls it a ‘pure utopia’, yet that never prevented him from attempting.

-There are numerous references to Schinttke's film music in the piece (Schnittke wrote music to more than 60 films).
+There are numerous references to Schnittke's film music in the piece (Schnittke wrote music to more than 60 films).
 For instance, the monogram 'B–A–C–H' comes from his music for an animated film called The Glass Harmonica (1968).
 The tango melody in the rondo was first heard in the film The Agony (1974).
 The conclusion of the cadenza is taken from the animated film The Butterfly.
 The quasi-baroque tune at the opening of the rondo was originally a song (sung by the Russian actor-singer legend Vladimir Vysotsky) at the beginning of Schnittke's score for the film How Tsar Peter got the Black Man Married.